 - Connect with organizations and agencies that offer free resources and programs, including NOAA, DEC, NIH, and more!

-- Engage in content-driven workshops on topics from Weather to Dinosaurs! (more details below)
+- Engage in content-driven workshops on topics from Dinosaurs to Animals

 - Join methods workshops on topics such as Process-Based Learning (PBL)!

 - Be the first to see Dinosaurs! and Animal Adventure-two exciting, new exhibits

 - Take a guided hike and enjoy the outdoors

 Only $50 per educator includes mid morning snack and lunch